zenUnicorn/Agentic-RAG-LangChain/README.md

 - Select a splitting method and its hyperparameters: we will use the **RecursiveCharacterTextSplitter**.

-- Select the embeddings model: in our case the **OpenAI**
+- Select the embeddings model: in our case, the **OpenAI**

 - Select a Vector Store: **Pinecone**.

 Storing text chunks along with their corresponding embedding representations, capturing the semantic meaning of the text.
 These embeddings facilitate easy retrieval of chunks based on their semantic similarity.

-After indexing, a QA Chain Retrieval Pipeline is set up in order to check the Q&A functioning and performance.
-Memory and Agents any are included in the process.
+After indexing, a QA Chain Retrieval Pipeline is set up to check the Q&A's functioning and performance.
+Memory and Agents are included in the process.